 Pretty staged pictures and carefully tested recipes aside – ain’t nobody got time for that some nights.
 Even me, a food blogger!!!
 Many times for dinner in my house is whatever I find in the pantry and fridge.
-Some meals are inspired by North American dishes but majority of those clean eating dinners without a recipe have roots back to the day growing up in Ukraine.
+Some meals are inspired by North American dishes but majority of those healthy dinners without a recipe have roots back to the day growing up in Ukraine.
 We had nothing and our food was very simple.
 I bet some meals would blow your mind because only Ukrainians would do that.

 Fridge Cleanout Skillet